Our Blog

 What you can do to increase your device security

 If your device gets lost, stolen, or held for ransom, your data is as much vulnerable as your employers.
-And you should have these solutions in place to secure your and your employer’s data.
+And you and your organisation should have these device control solutions in place to secure your and your employer’s data.

 1. Use long and unique passwords